iamseeley/tseeley.com/content/posts/simpl-site.md

 plugins in simpl-site can:
 1. **transform content**: modify your markdown content before it's rendered

-2. **extend templates**: add new data or functions to you handlebars templates
+2. **extend templates**: add new data or functions to your handlebars templates

 #### **plugin system**